zq2323/gpphelper/README.md

 ## Usage

-By using the tool Addins and set the custom shortcut in Rstudio, we are able to quickly insert the header text into the current program with the imported pacakge information.
+By using the tool `Addins` and set the custom shortcut in Rstudio, we are able to quickly insert the header text into the current program with the imported pacakage information.

 Addins: